gussiepoole/Heart-Disease-Logistic_Regression/README.md

 * Number of vessels fluro (Number of major vessels (0-3) colored by flourosopy)
 * Thallium - Normal, Fixed defect, Reversable defect
 * Heart Disease - Absence or Presence
 ## :memo: <a id="project-header"></a>Project Outline :memo:

 This project analyses heart disease using machine learning (ML) models and predicts which patients are most likley to suffer heart disease based on features that result in heart disease.
-We visualised this problem and our analysis, the report for which may be seen in the Report section(#reports-header)
+We visualised this problem and our analysis, the report for which may be seen in the [Report](#reports-header)

 We used binary classification models that predict the absence or presence of Heart Disease.

  ## :wrench: <a id="tools-header"></a>Tools used wrench: